Genoise

 A génoise (/ʒeɪˈnwɑːz, ʒəˈ-/, /dʒeɪˈ-, dʒɛˈ-/, /fr/; usually spelled genoise in English), also known as Genoese cake or Genovese cake, is a French sponge cake named after the city of Genoa and associated with French cuisine.
 Instead of using chemical leavening, air is suspended in the batter during mixing to provide volume.

 Genoise should not be confused with pain de Gênes (lit.
-'Genoa bread'), which is made from almond paste, but it is similar to ' (lit.
+'Genoa bread'), which is made from almond paste, but it is similar to pan di Spagna (lit.
 'Spanish bread').

 It is a whole-egg cake, unlike some other sponge cakes for which yolks and whites are beaten separately, such as Pão de Ló.
 The eggs, and sometimes extra yolks, are beaten with sugar and heated at the same time, using a bain-marie or flame, to a stage known to patissiers as the "ribbon stage".
 A genoise is generally a fairly lean cake, getting most of its fat from egg yolks, but some recipes also add in melted butter before baking.

 Use and preparation

 Genoise is a basic building block of much French pâtisserie and is used for making several different types of cake.
 The batter usually is baked to form a thin sheet.
-An 1884 cookbook gives a simple recipe for a genoise:

-Work together briskly in a basin half a pound of flour, half a pound of sugar, and four eggs: after five minutes' good stirring, add a quarter of a pound of melted butter.
-Butter a square baking sheet, spread the paste upon it, and bake it in a moderate oven until it turns a golden yellow.

 When finished baking, the sheet is rolled while still warm (to make jelly rolls or bûches de Noël), or cut and stacked into multiple layers or line a mold to be filled with a frozen dessert.
 A variety of fillings are used, such as jelly, chocolate, fruit, pastry cream, and whipped cream.
 The genoise can be piped into molds to make madeleines.
 It is the base for Jaffa Cakes.